mdn/browsercompat/api.md

   to authenticate directly with the API.
 * If we succeed, we'll have a detailed history of browser support for each feature.
 For example, the datastore will know that every version of Firefox supported the `<h1>` tag.
-How should version history be summerized for the Browser Compatibility table?
+How should version history be summarized for the Browser Compatibility table?
 Should the API pick the "important" versions, and the KumaScript display them all?
 Or should the API send all known versions, and the KumaScript parse them for the significant versions, with UX for exposing known versions?
+The view doc proposes one implementation, with a `<meta>` section for identifying the important bits.
 * Do we want to add more items to **browser-versions**?
 Here's the Wikipedia release history for [Chrome](http://en.wikipedia.org/wiki/Google_Chrome_complete_version_history#Release_history)